-Many of the essential oils and remedies listed above are ingredients in our Recovery Cream, including:
+Many of the essential oils and remedies listed above are ingredients in our Inner Warrior+ Cream, including:

 Chamomile: Calming, anti-inflammatory benefits, muscle relaxer, can help create feelings of comfort, soothing, may promote restful sleep.

-Ylang Ylang: May help lift mood, increase circulation, reduce inflammation, promote a healthy heart, promote restful sleep, and may reduce blood pressure.
+Marjoram: May help reduce pain, provide more restful sleep, reduce stress and anxiety, calming, and ability to have a positive effect on the nervous system, and may help promote a healthy cardiovascular system.
+Help lift mood, increase circulation, reduce inflammation, promote a healthy heart, promote restful sleep, and may reduce blood pressure.

 Magnesium: Helps regulate melatonin production, blood pressure, blood sugar levels, nerve operation, stress, and anxiety.

-Recovery cream contains 6 additional essential oils as well as many other ingredients specially blended to not only help you recover faster from muscle injury & pain but help you get the sleep you’ve been dreaming of too.
+Inner Warrior+ cream contains 6 additional essential oils as well as many other ingredients specially blended to not only help you find relief from muscle stiffness & pain but help you get the sleep you’ve been dreaming of too.

 Try it today!
 Your body will thank you!